Dal Stivens: Life and work

 Stivens was widely read through the forties and fifties, with his stories being heavily anthologized and included in many school readers of the time.
 He won the Miles Franklin Award for best Australian novel in 1970 for A Horse of Air and was winner of the Patrick White Award for 1981 for his contribution to Australian literature.
 In 1994, he was honoured with a Special Achievement Award in the NSW Premier's Literary Awards.

 Stivens also wrote under a number of stories and many newspaper articles under the pseudonyms Jack Tarrant, John Sidney, Sam Johnson and L'Arva Street.

+Death and legacy

 Stivens died in Sydney on 15 June 1997 after many years of domesticity in Lindfield, NSW, with Juanita Cragen, to whom he left his literary estate.
 On her death in 2007, Juanita left the estate to the Australian Society of Authors as the Dal Stivens Bequest.
 His papers are now held by the National Library of Australia in Canberra, and Fisher Library at the University of Sydney.

+The Dal Stivens Award was inaugurated in 2007 and is presented every two years to a writer 30 or younger for an essay or literary short story.